 TGbe editor: Please modify this subclause as follows:

-If there is any R-TWT membership setup, the EHT AP shall announce the R-TWT schedule information by including Restricted TWT Parameter Set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element) contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation).
+If there is any R-TWT membership setup, the EHT AP shall announce the R-TWT schedule information by including Restricted TWT Parameter Set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element) contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation). (#13058)The membership is setup either with its associated EHT AP, or with any nontransmitting AP that belongs to the same multiple BSSID set or co-hosted BSSID set as the transmitting AP.
+In a multiple BSSID set, the transmitted BSSID shall include all advertised R-TWT schedules for the transmitted BSSID and all nontransmitted BSSIDs in the same multiple BSSID set as described in 11.1.3.8.4 (Inheritance of element values).

 An R-TWT scheduling AP that includes a Restricted TWT Parameter Set field in a broadcast TWT element shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 0 if the Negotiation Type subfield of the TWT element is equal to 2.

+(#12691,13058)When advertising an R-TWT schedule, the R-TWT scheduling AP shall set the value of the Restricted TWT Schedule Info subfield as follows:

+If the schedule does not have any non-AP member STA, or the schedule is suspended for all member STAs, the AP shall set the value to 0 (a.k.a. the schedule is idle); otherwise,

+If the R-TWT schedule is for the BSS operated by the transmitting AP, the AP shall set the value to 2 to indicate the schedule is not (#13029)available for accepting new membership due to resource constraints (a.k.a. the schedule is full), and otherwise shall set the value to 1;

+If the R-TWT schedule is for a BSS operated by a nontransmitting AP that corresponds to a nontransmitted BSSID in a multiple BSSID set or that belongs to a co-hosted BSSID set, and the schedule is not idle, the AP shall set the value to 3;

-An R-TWT scheduling AP, while advertising an R-TWT schedule, shall indicate whether or not the schedule is available for accommodating any new membership.
-If the Restricted TWT Schedule Full subfield in the Broadcast TWT Info subfield in a Restricted TWT Parameter Set field is set to 1, it indicates that the corresponding R-TWT schedule is not available for accommodating any new membership; otherwise, it is available for new membership.
-A non-AP STA should not request to establish membership in an R-TWT schedule advertised by the R-TWT scheduling AP with Restricted TWT Schedule Full subfield set to 1.
+(#12691,13058)A non-AP STA should not request to establish membership in an R-TWT schedule advertised by the R-TWT scheduling AP with the Restricted TWT Schedule subfield set to 2.

-[Figure 11-6 as template to illustrate]

 35.8.4 Channel access rules for R-TWT SPs